enspiral/handbook/README.md

 {% hint style="info" %}

 This is a draft version of the 2023 update to [Enspiral Handbook](https://handbook.enspiral.com) funded via [Fall'22 cobudget round](https://cobudget.com/enspiral/funding-round-2022/cl8sptz8h015509l2i8evb6vw).
-Last update: 24 Feb 2023.

-Do you have feedback / share-backs / or want to build upon what's here?
-Reach out to Michał on Slack or send a note via [this form](https://airtable.com/shrZu4VyT3Dtcvwwx).
-Alternatively, making chilled podcasts (like [these ones for Enspiral Europe](https://youtube.com/playlist?list=PLH4jIJHXyh2H_8XrLfbAqmV_JhMBm0kOl)) is my love language.
-Reach out, let's schedule a call, and co-create sweet content for Enspiral!

-Wishing you a magnificent day! ✨

-Live documentation of this process in this [twitter thread](https://twitter.com/michalkorzonek/status/1630632568260313098).
+Use [this form](https://airtable.com/shrZu4VyT3Dtcvwwx) for feedback or reach out to Michał via Slack.

 {% endhint %}

-**Enspiral is a network of friends who support each other to do meaningful work.**
+**Enspiral is a network of people who support each other to do meaningful work.**

 Or at least that's one way to define what Enspiral is.
 Check out [our website](https://enspiral.com) for more context.
 You might also be inspired by our blog [Enspiral Tales](https://medium.com/enspiral-tales) and [this video](https://www.youtube.com/watch?v=lScGElP49Jc) created at Enspiral Summer Fest 2018.